As party leaders age, progressive Black Democrats take stage

 WASHINGTON (AP) — Yearning for change, a group of progressive Black Democratic congressional hopefuls is rushing toward the national stage, igniting rank-and-file enthusiasm in a party dominated by aging white leaders.

-Charles Booker, 35, a first-term Kentucky state legislator who grew up poor, is vying for a Senate nomination against a rival who's outraised him 40 to 1 with the backing of national Democratic leaders.
-There's also Jamaal Bowman, 44, an educator and political neophyte seeking a New York congressional seat by trying to topple the chair of the House Foreign Affairs Committee who's endorsed by Hillary Clinton and House Speaker Nancy Pelosi.
+Charles Booker, 35, a first-term Kentucky state legislator who grew up poor, is vying for a Senate nomination against a rival who's outraised him 40 to 1 and is backed by national Democratic leaders.
+Jamaal Bowman, 44, an educator and political neophyte, is seeking a New York congressional seat held by the House Foreign Affairs Committee chairman, who's endorsed by Hillary Clinton and House Speaker Nancy Pelosi.

-They and others were on display in Tuesday's Democratic primaries in New York, Kentucky and Virginia, and it remains unclear how many of them will win.
-But the day's message was clear: A fresh set of candidates of color wants to join Congress and steer Democrats leftward, even as presumed presidential nominee Joe Biden sets a more centrist course to woo moderate voters this November.
+They and others ran in Tuesday's Democratic primaries in New York, Kentucky and Virginia, and it remains unclear how many of them will win.
+But the day's message was clear: A fresh set of candidates of color wants to steer Democrats leftward, even as presumed presidential nominee Joe Biden sets a more centrist course to woo moderate voters this November.

-“The leadership of the party has to catch up with public opinion, which is largely progressive,” said Mondaire Jones, who’s fighting for a vacant seat from a tony district in New York City’s northern suburbs.
+“The leadership of the party has to catch up with public opinion, which is largely progressive,” Mondaire Jones, who’s fighting for a vacant seat from a tony district in New York City’s northern suburbs, said in an interview.

-Jones said in an interview that he enthusiastically backs Biden, but the former vice president must “advance a vision of America that is more progressive than what he’s set forth” if he wants to energize liberal voters.
+Jones said he enthusiastically backs Biden but the former vice president must “advance a vision of America that is more progressive than what he’s set forth” if he wants to energize liberal voters.

 “The world has changed," Bowman said in a statement.
 “Congress needs to change, too.”

 As election officials count boatloads of mail-in ballots prompted by the coronavirus pandemic, The Associated Press hasn't declared winners in many close primaries.
-But one victor was Cameron Webb, a Black physician and lawyer who defeated three white rivals in a central Virginia district.
+But one victor was Cameron Webb, a Black physician and lawyer who defeated three white rivals in a GOP-held Virginia district Democrats hope to capture in November.

-Tuesday's primaries occurred in a Democratic Party whose presumed presidential nominee, Biden, is 77.
-Pelosi is 80 and Senate Minority Leader Chuck Schumer is 69.
+Tuesday's primaries occurred in a Democratic Party led by Biden, 77, Pelosi, 80, and Senate Minority Leader Chuck Schumer, who's 69.
 Vermont Sen. Bernie Sanders, a self-described democratic socialist and progressive leader who lost his bid for the presidential nomination this year, is 78.

 But another hero of the left, Rep. Alexandria Ocasio-Cortez, D-N.Y., is only 30.
-And in one indication of the party's sensitivities, Biden has already said he will choose a woman as his vice presidential running mate, and he faces pressure to choose a person of color.
+And in one indication of the party's sensitivities, Biden has already said he will choose a woman as his vice presidential running mate and faces pressure to pick a person of color.

 Booker, Bowman and Jones have gained momentum from the Black Lives Matter movement and the nationwide protests following last month's killing of George Floyd by a white police officer in Minneapolis.
-Their strong campaigns have spotlighted that candidates who can tap into that movement may be able to translate its energy into votes from African Americans and white progressives.
+Their strong showings have spotlighted that candidates who can tap into that energy can garner significant votes from African Americans and white progressives.

-But they and others say their appeal goes beyond race.
-Each, for example, has supported the Green New Deal and “Medicare for All” proposals dear to progressive voters.
+While each has emphasized social justice, they and others say their appeal goes beyond racial issues.
+All, for example, have supported the Green New Deal and “Medicare for All” proposals dear to many liberal voters.

 Sean McElwee, a political analyst for progressive candidates, says liberal-leaning millennials are entering the age when people tend to vote more often.
-That naturally produces increasingly successful progressive candidates, especially people of color, who can appeal to liberal and minority voters, he said.
+That produces increasingly successful progressive candidates, especially people of color who can appeal to liberal and minority voters, he said.

 “We're a little bit over” white male progressive candidates, McElwee said.